jad-Gh/Financial-Tracker/README.md

 Sign in / Sign up with authentication using Spring Security and JWT

 Verification Email Upon signing up where you have to verify email before being able to sign in

+SSL certficicate slf signed using jks for https functionality on port 8443